The invention of the political cartoon

 Peace.
 Notice the instruments of war being crushed beneath possibly the hippest feet of the 16th century.

-was when I was a Chamberlady to Queen Elizabeth and her personal scribe or secretary.* My name at the time was Anne Vavasour but most people
+was when I was a Chamberlady to Queen Elizabeth and her personal scribe or secretary.* My name at the time was Anne Vavasor but most people

 thought it was 'write-this-down'.

-Queen Elizabeth hated the old painting however she liked my new one a lot.
+Queen Elizabeth liked my sketch a lot.
 She called it an allegory of an allegory and concluded that

 with enough allegories her family started to appear to be normal.

 (That is a hard thing to do when your father chopped off your mother's